burke1791/node-rdbms/notes/01-single-table.md

 ## Generic Table Definition

 Now is a good time to genericize the code so that it can handle any kind of table definition (with some restrictions not worth mentioning).

+## B-Tree Implementation

+Next up, we'll start implementing the B-Tree structure for table data.
+The first step towards doing so is adding a page header to each page.
+This new page header structure is a fixed number of chars and will include items we won't use until much later on, but since it's a fixed size I want to include them from the get go.
+The structure is as follows:

+Header: 33 chars
+  - fileId: 2 chars
+  - pageId: 4 chars
+  - pageType: 1 char
+    - 1-data
+    - 2-index
+  - pageLevel: 2 chars
+    - indicates the level in the B-tree the page is
+    - data (leaf) pages are always 00
+  - prevPageId: 4 chars
+    - when there is no previous page, this value is 0000
+  - nextPageId: 4 chars
+    - when there is no next page, this value is 0000
+  - recordCount: 4 chars
+  - freeCount: 4 chars
+  - reservedCount: 4 chars
+  - firstFreeData: 4 chars